-Our campus has 24 classrooms, 11 relocatable classrooms, a library, computer lab, science lab, and a track.
+Our campus has 24 classrooms, 9 relocatable classrooms, a library, computer lab, science lab, and a track.
 The school was remodeled most recently in 1987.
 The students are well supervised by classified staff on the playground before school, at recess, and during lunch time.
-The three full time custodians work to make sure our school is clean and safe for the students and staff.
-This year ramps and doors were painted as needed and the office area and four classrooms were recarpeted this year.
+The two full time custodians work to make sure our school is clean and safe for the students and staff.